The second my never-tried-a-diet-in-his-life friend said he was doing keto (as mine recently did), I knew the eating plan had surpassed trend status.

 Probably, and there are a few reasons why, Keatley says.
 For starters, people usually reduce their daily kilojoule intake to about 6,276 kilojoules a day because healthy fats and lean proteins make you feel fuller sooner—and for a longer period of time.
 And then there’s the fact that it takes more energy to process and burn fat and protein than carbs, so you’re burning slightly more kilojoules than you did before.
 Over time, this can lead to weight loss.

-Everyone is different, and how much you weigh when you start the diet matters, but you could safely lose around one to two pounds a week on keto, Keatley says.
+Everyone is different, and how much you weigh when you start the diet matters, but you could safely lose around half to one kilogram a week on keto, Keatley says.
 “It’s sometimes more, sometimes less, depending on the individual’s caloric needs,” he adds.

 Worth noting: The keto diet isn’t a “miracle fat burner,” says Keatley.
 “The kilojoules in the fat must are still kilojoules, so working out and keeping total intake at a reasonable level is the only way it works,” he says.
 “Being on a keto diet but eating more kilojoules than you need will still add fat to your frame.”